 It was followed a few years later by Now You See Me 2, an even sillier romp with Lizzy Kaplan taking over for Isla Fisher and Daniel Radcliffe stepping in for villain duties.
-Director Jon M. Chu never manages to give it the energy and style to distract audiences from the script’s shortcomings.
+Director Jon M. Chu never manages to give it the energy and style that Letterier does to distract audiences from the script’s shortcomings.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Vudu and/or other services.
 Availability may vary by service.

 Now You See Me 1 & 2 [Blu-ray]

 Now You See Me 1 & 2 [DVD]